 It is important to note that the approval of the product using this route is based on the WHO prequalification status of the product, therefore, the technical contents of the dossier submitted to Zimbabwe should be exactly similar to that submitted and approved by WHO/PQTm; in addition to Zimbabwe specific requirements on the application form, samples and labelling.

-ZAZIBONA is a SADC collaborative registration initiative among the five actively participating national medicines regulatory authorities (NMRAs) in Botswana, Namibia, Zambia, Zimbabwe and South Africa.
-Active participation in joint review process will be extended to the remaining nine SADC Member States.
+ZAZIBONA is a collaborative registration initiative in the SADC region founded by Zambia, Zimbabwe, Botswana and Namibia with the support of WHO prequalification.
+Participation in the initiative is voluntary.
+Currently there are nine countries who contribute to assessments and GMP inspections and therefore have active member status.
+These are Zambia, Zimbabwe, Botswana, Namibia, South Africa, Democratic Republic of Congo, Mozambique, Malawi and Tanzania.
+Seven other SADC countries participate in the initiative as non-active members (observers) and these are Angola, Seychelles, Swaziland, Madagascar and Comoros Islands.
+Therefore in total, 14 out of 16 SADC member states are participating in the ZAZIBONA initiative.
 The objective is to facilitate access to good quality medicines through work-sharing in assessment of applications for registration and inspection of manufacturing and testing facilities.
 Products that meet the assessment criteria are then granted registration in the participating countries.
 Where countries agree that it is necessary, variations to the products which have been registered under this collaboration may be handled through the same process.

 The ZAZIBONA collaboration does not replace the need to submit applications for registration in participating countries in line with national requirements, and final national registration decisions are the responsibility of individual participating authorities.
 Both new applications and applications in the pipeline are eligible for consideration under the procedure provided that the product application has been submitted to at least two of the participating countries and in the CTD format.